-For 30 years, the NJAMHAA Information Technology (IT) Project has been leading New Jersey's community mental healthcare and addiction treatment providers through the continuous evolution of the computer age.
-Formed in 1984 as the Management Information System Project, a joint public/private venture among NJAMHAA, the State of New Jersey's Division of Mental Health Services (DMHS) and Project participants, the IT Project was the only venture of its kind at the time to be initiated by a state division to help non-profits implement the new technology of desktop computers.
-DMHS recognized that its contract agencies were struggling to implement technology and turned to NJAMHAA, the state's voice for mental health agencies, to help them.
+For more than 35 years, the NJAMHAA Information Technology (IT) Project has been leading New Jersey's community mental healthcare and substance use treatment providers through the continuous evolution of the computer age.
+Formed in 1984 as the Management Information System Project, a joint public/private venture among NJAMHAA, the State of New Jersey's Division of Mental Health and Addiction Services (DMHAS) and Project participants, the IT Project was the only venture of its kind at the time to be initiated by a state division to help non-profits implement the new technology of desktop computers.
+DMHAS recognized that its contracted agencies were struggling to implement technology and turned to NJAMHAA, the state's voice for mental healthcare and substance use treatment agencies, to help them.
 To date, no other venture as expansive as the NJAMHAA IT Project has yet to be duplicated any place else in the country, despite the immense need for it.

 Like a beacon in stormy weather, the IT Project can guide your organization through the turbulent waters of strained budgets, increased demand, and government regulation.
-To schedule a free systems analysis, please call NJAMHAA's IT Project Director June Noto, who has more than 25 years of experience in IT planning, network design, and office automation; at (609) 838-5488, ext.
-202; or e-mail her at JNoto@njamhaa.org.
+To schedule a free systems analysis, please call NJAMHAA's IT Project Director Ron Gordon, at (609) 838-5488, ext.
+215; or e-mail him at firstname.lastname@example.org.

 For a listing of the IT Project's services, click here.